binaryphile/concorde/README.md

 When to Use "require\_relative" vs "require"
 --------------------------------------------

-Looking back at `bin/myscript`, notice that we are sourcing `hello_world.bash` there as well, but now we know that that will not work.
-If I decide to distribute `hello_world.bash` with `myscript`, then I'll just use `require_relative` to load it.
+Looking back at `bin/myscript`, notice that we are sourcing `hello.bash` there as well, but now we know that that will not work.
+If I decide to distribute `hello.bash` with `myscript`, then I'll just use `require_relative` to load it.

-However, if I intend to distribute `hello_world.bash` separately, I'll install it on the PATH and just source it.
+However, if I intend to distribute `hello.bash` separately, I'll install it on the PATH and just source it.
 In that case, I could instead use concorde's `require` instead of `source`. `require` does not require a file extension, just like `require_relative`.

 Otherwise `require` is pretty much the same as `source`, with one major exception.
 Unlike both `source` and ruby's `require`, concorde's